-CWR has again partnered with the International Union of Superiors General (UISG) for in-depth conversation on successful collaboration between communicators and leadership:
+On September 22, CWR again partnered with the International Union of Superiors General (UISG) for in-depth conversation on successful collaboration between communicators and leadership.

-The upcoming Zoom session will build on the May 3 webinar that initially brought leadership and communicators together to gain a better understanding of each other’s needs and goals.
-This month’s offering will provide fresh perspectives, including lessons that can be learned when the process of collaboration does not go as smoothly as we might wish, and offer more scope for participant interaction, questions and discussion.
-We will welcome back four panelists: a communicator and member of leadership from a pair of congregations.
+The September 22 session built on a May 3 webinar that initially brought leadership and communicators together to gain a better understanding of each other’s needs and goals.
+The latest offering provided fresh perspectives, including lessons that can be learned when the process of collaboration does not go as smoothly as we might wish.

-The webinar is free to members of both CWR and UISG as well as non-members.
 UISG is a worldwide, canonically approved organization of superiors general of institutes of Catholic women religious.
 Based in Rome, UISG offers regular programs, meetings and publications to assist members in their development as leaders of religious congregations.
-The webinar will also be streamed on YouTube and a recording of the webinar will be made available after the live event.

 Elise Garcia, OP